danylkaaa/Budgetarium/README.md

  wallet.

 ### Features
-1. User can register by email and password
+1. The user can register by email and password.
+1. The client is authorized by the server using a key JWT-strategy (access/refresh token).
-2. User can create wallet with specific name and currency
+2. The user can create wallet with specific name and currency.
-3. User can add transaction to wallet with different currency, then it was specified in wallet
+3. The user can add transaction to wallet with different currency, then it was specified in wallet.
-4. User can delete wallet and transactions
+4. The user can delete wallet and transactions.
-5. User can view chart with all transactions
+5. The user can view chart with all transactions.
-6. Server requests National Bank of Ukraine every day and gets actual currencies rate
+6. The server makes requests National Bank of Ukraine and gets actual currencies rate every day.
+7. The server and the client communicate using only GraphQL.

 ### Prerequisites